shrinha/QA-System-WW2/README.md

 ---

 # Steps to Run
-Clone this project
+Clone this project.

 Download FineTuned T5 model ----> https://drive.google.com/file/d/1R7s4tkkQoixKiFn90KrVHXsTTyKiqCPT/view?usp=sharing (Github doesn't support >25MB).
-Download, Extract it and keep in the project folder
+Extract it and keep in the project folder

 To download all the dependencies
 `pip install -r requirements.txt`

  To run the project
  `streamlit run rag_app.py`

+ The web app should launch on your browser.
+Ask Questions in the text box.